jtechprojects/cybersecurity-homelab/README.md

 ### Windows Server 2022

-Used for:
+Windows Server 2022 serves as the Domain Controller for my Active Directory environment.

+I created a simulated business environment with multiple users assigned to different departments and security groups.
+I also configured Group Policy Objects (GPOs) to centrally manage resources for domain users, including department-specific mapped network drives.

+The Windows 10 virtual machine is joined to the Active Directory domain and uses the Windows Server 2022 Domain Controller for DNS resolution.

+This environment gives me hands-on experience with:

 * Active Directory Domain Services
-* Domain Controller configuration
+* Domain Controller administration
-* User and computer management
+* User and group management
+* Security groups
 * Group Policy
+* DNS
+* Domain-joined Windows endpoints
+* Network resource management
-* Windows authentication testing
+* Windows authentication
 * Security logging

+Detailed Active Directory configurations, users, security groups, GPOs, and testing are documented separately in my **Active Directory Security Lab**.

 ### Windows 10

-Used as a Windows endpoint for:
+Used as a domain-joined Windows endpoint for:

 * Active Directory domain testing
+* Windows authentication
 * Sysmon monitoring
 * PowerShell logging
 * Wazuh agent monitoring
 * Security testing
 * Authentication analysis

+The system uses the Windows Server 2022 Domain Controller for DNS resolution and pfSense as its default gateway.

 ### Ubuntu Server

-Used as the Linux server hosting Wazuh.
+Ubuntu Server is used to host my Wazuh security monitoring infrastructure.

-Configuring this system required me to become more comfortable with Linux server administration and working without a graphical desktop environment.
+Preparing the server required me to work with Linux server administration, package installation, networking, service management, and troubleshooting.

 The server provides the centralized Wazuh infrastructure used to collect and analyze security telemetry generated throughout the lab.